JesusC10/DS_Projects/README.md

 * Added a column for if the job was at the company’s headquarters
 * Transformed founded date into age of company
 * Made columns for if different skills were listed in the job description:
-...Python
+⋅⋅⋅Python
-...R
+⋅⋅⋅R
-...Excel
+⋅⋅⋅Excel
-...AWS
+⋅⋅⋅AWS
-...Spark
+⋅⋅⋅Spark
-*Column for simplified job title and Seniority
+* Column for simplified job title and Seniority
-*Column for description length
+* Column for description length